-Southern West Virginia Community and Technical College is an EEO/AA/Title VI/Title IX/Section 504/ADA/ADEA institution in the provisions of its education and employment programs and services.

-It is the policy of Southern West Virginia Community and Technical College to provide equal opportunities to all prospective and current members of the student body, faculty, and staff on the basis of individual qualifications and merit without regard to race, ethnicity, sex, color, gender, religion, age, sexual or gender orientation, disability, marital status, veteran's status, or national origin.

-This nondiscrimination policy also applies to all educational programs, to admission, to employment, and to other related activities covered under Title IX, which prohibits sex discrimination in higher education.

-Southern West Virginia Community and Technical College also neither affiliates with nor grants recognition to any individual, group, or organization having policies that discriminate on the basis of race, ethnicity, sex, color, gender, religion, age, sexual or gender orientation, disability, marital status, veteran status, or national origin.
-Inquiries regarding compliance with any state or federal nondiscrimination law may be addressed to:
+Southern West Virginia Community and Technical College is an Equal Opportunity/Affirmative Action Institution and does not discriminate based on race, sex, gender identity, pregnancy, sexual orientation, age, disability, veteran status, religion, color, or age in admission, employment, or educational programs and activities; nor does it discriminate based on genetic information in employment or employee health benefits.
+Faculty, staff, students, and applicants are protected from retaliation for making complaints or assisting in investigations of discrimination.
+This nondiscrimination policy also applies to all education programs, to admission, to employment, and to other related activities covered under Title IX, which prohibits sex discrimination in higher education.
+Southern will take steps to ensure that a lack of English language skills will not be a barrier to admission and participation in the college's CTC offerings.
+Auxiliary aids and services are available upon request to individuals with disabilities.
+Southern West Virginia Community and Technical College also neither affiliates with nor grants recognition to any individual, group, or organization having policies that discriminate on the basis of race, ethnicity, sex, color, creed, gender, religion, age, sexual orientation or gender orientation or expression, physical or mental disability, marital or family status, pregnancy, genetic information, veteran status, service in the uniformed services, ancestry, or national origin.
+Inquiries regarding compliance with any state or federal nondiscrimination law may be addressed to

-Ti+ ا ما IX c{α} ΛI rdi ina tor LU u u ша LUI
+Title IX Coordinator Affirmative Action Officer

-Darrell Taylor
+Darrell Taylor Debbie Dingess

-Chief Student Services Officer
+Chief Student Services Officer Director of Human Resources

-P.O.
-Box 2900
+100 College Drive 100 College Drive

+Logan, WV 25601 Logan, WV 25601

-Mount Gay, WV 25637 Phone: 304-896-7432
+Phone: 304-896-7432 Phone: 304-896-7408

-Fax: 304-792-7096 TTY: 304-792-7054
+TTY: 304-792-7054 TTY: 304-792-7054

-Email: darrell.taylor@southernwv.edu
+Email: darrell.taylor@southernwv.edu Email: debbie.dingess@southernwv.edu

-Affirmative Action Officer

-Debbie Dingess
+Section 504 ADA Coordinator Ms. Dianna Toler

-Director of Human Resources
+Director of Student Success

-Mount Gay, WV 25637 Phone: 304-896-7408 Fax: 304-792-7096
+100 College Drive

+Logan, WV 25601

+Phone: 304-896-7315

 TTY: 304-792-7054

-Email: debbie.dingess@southernwv.edu

-Section 504 ADA Coordinator

-Ms. Dianna Toler

-Director of Student Success

-P.O.
-Box 2900

-Mount Gay, WV 25637 Phone: 304-896-7315 Fax: 304-792-7096 TTY: 304-792-7054

 Email: dianna.toler@southernwv.edu